 Our graduate program helps students who wish to enter into a career in physics or who wish to continue on to earn their Ph.D.
 Students have access to our research facilities to help guide their studies such as, among other things, a cryogenics laboratory, atomic force microscope, scanning electron microscope and high vacuum equipment, an observatory with five research grade telescopes, and an environmental sensing and quantum optics laboratory with radiometric instruments and a variety of lasers.

 Students wanting to add a foundation of physics to their graduate studies can pursue a graduate minor in physics.

-Master of Science in Natural Science - emphasis in physics
+Master of Science in Natural and Applied Sciences - Physics Concentration

 The department offers a Master of Science in Natural Science with a concentration in physics.
 Students choose from either a 30 credit hour thesis or 36 credit hour non-thesis option.
 The student will take 18 hours in physics providing a firm foundation in the principles of classical and quantum physics and their application in atomic, molecular, nuclear and solid-state physics.
 The remaining hours can be used for research and to study tertiary disciplines, which offers a truly unique graduate degree that can be tailored to meet your future needs.

 Advising Information Forms

 For more information, contact email@example.com.